 In addition, we invited representatives of several major global funding sources including The Michael J Fox Foundation and the US National Institutes of Health to contribute to the discussion to ensure these trials can move forward as seamlessly as possible.

-This August we hosted our second Linked Clinical Trials (LCT) meeting in the spectacular surroundings of Cumberland Lodge, Windsor.
+In August 2013 we hosted our second Linked Clinical Trials (LCT) meeting in the spectacular surroundings of Cumberland Lodge, Windsor.
 Once again, chaired by Professor Patrik Brundin of the Van Andel Institute, we coordinated a gathering of some of the world’s leading Parkinson’s researchers to analyse a second series of potential drug repositioning targets, with the aim of selecting between 5-10 potential treatments to move into clinical trial in the next 18 months.

 Crucially the first session of the meeting discussed optimal clinical trial design currently The Cure Parkinson's Trust is developing strategies to bring the 2012 and the 2013 candidates forward to trial within the agreed format, within a logical and deliverable timeframe.